Looking for our 3 gifts to 3 addresses offer? Just add 3 of this item to your cart and you can choose your 3 shipping addresses at checkout.

-Our bushy, fully-budded plants open their sweetly fragrant, white flowers in midwinter.
+Our bushy, fully-budded plant opens its sweetly fragrant, white flowers in midwinter.
 The versatile nursery pot can be set around the house or hung near a window.
-Three plants, one to each of three addresses.
-Your gifts will be delivered with complete care instructions and your greetings enclosed.
+Your gift will be delivered with complete care instructions and your greetings enclosed.

 In response to concerns from some of our customers, we have spent a great deal of time fine-tuning our shipping methods.
 Instead of shipping out a portion of our plants in late fall to get ahead of the cold weather, we are holding them back and allowing the buds to grow a little larger while keeping a close eye on the weather conditions.
 Our goal is for all of our customers to enjoy the white star-shaped blossoms and wonderful fragrance in their homes or offices.